 A Sewage Treatment Plant (STP) is a facility designed to treat wastewater generated from homes, businesses, and industries.
-It removes contaminants, including solids, organic matter, and harmful microorganisms, to produce water that is safe for reuse or discharge into the environment.
+It removes contaminants, including solids, organic matter, and harmful microorganisms, to produce treated water that is safe for reuse or discharge into the environment.
 STPs play a critical role in conserving water, protecting public health, and ensuring environmental sustainability.

 Why do we need an STP?